Home Buying Guide Best PC Microphones – Top Recorders for Streaming, Gaming and Media Reviewed

-If you go for the shock mount made specifically for the Floureon BM-800, you will be just fine.
-However, it does have issues with some other standard mic mounts, even though the product description claims it don’t.
+If you go for the shock mount explicitly made for the Tonor BM-700, you will be just fine.
+However, it does have issues with some other standard mic mounts, even though the product description claims it doesn’t.

-But if you look to test out some recording for the first time, this is perfect and definitely our favorite budget mic on the market.
+But if you look to test out some recording for the first time, this is perfect and one of our favorite budget picks on the market.

 We made sure to test each microphone for all kinds of different uses, to make sure they had a versatile performance.

-Sadly, we do not have a remotely talented singer on the Progamer testing team, so we had to improvise.
+Sadly, we do not have a remotely talented singer on our testing team, so we had to improvise.
 What we did was find our best stereo and tested out how clean the mic’s recording music from it.

-Having proper noise cancellation is definitely a top selling point for any recording device and the microphones that ended up on the list all did really well in this test.
+Having proper noise cancellation is a top selling point for any recording device, and the microphones that ended up on the list all did well in this test.

 Other Microphones we tested

-Probably our second favorite budget microphone, but sadly ran a little short compared to the Floureon.
+Probably our second favorite budget microphone, but sadly ran a little short compared to the BM-700.
 Despite the extra cost.
-Although we really loved how you get the full package with this one.
-Including filters, mounts etc. However, all that extra stuff is in the price and they skimmed down on the mic itself.
+Although we loved how you get the full package with this one.
+Including filters, mounts, etc. However, all that extra stuff is in the price, and they skimmed down on the mic itself.

-This is a great middle-tier recorder, but when you compare it to the Snowball it falls short in a lot of ways.
-The Snowball is simply better in almost all aspects and they have almost identical price tags.
-So unless you really hate the look of the Snowball or if the Tonor is on sale, we would always recommend the Snowball over it.
+This is a good middle-tier recorder, but when you compare it to the Snowball, it falls short in a lot of ways.
+The Snowball is just better in almost all aspects, and they have virtually identical price tags.
+So unless you hate the look of the Snowball or if the Tonor is on sale, we would always recommend the Snowball over it.

 Turtle Beach – Universal digital USB Stream Mic